mattia-atzeni/UNet-Image-Masker/README.md

 ## Data

-The training set for this project is available on [Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge/data) and it is provided by [Carvana](https://www.carvana.com/).
+The training set for this project is available on [Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge/data) and is provided by [Carvana](https://www.carvana.com/).
 It includes 5088 car images, along with a .gif file that contains the manually cutout mask for each image, as shown below.

 ![](img/audi.jpg)|![](img/audi_mask.png)